ChrisWilhelm/DatabaseFinalProject/README.md

 Once you have those two things, clone this repository in any folder by typing `git clone https://github.com/agking10/IR_FinalProject.git` from the command line.

 Next, navigate to this folder by typing `cd IR_FinalProject`.
+Type `git checkout process-query`.

 To create a virtual environment, type `python -m venv venv` and then type `source ./venv/bin/activate`.